engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 ## Monitoring

 The most crucial facts about our software describe its health.
 A system that is unusable - or worse, down - reduces revenue and user trust.
 We monitor our system by collecting data across sources.
 The most basic being the availability.
-Online services provide zPages to query HTTP endpoints that provides live data of the state of our system.
+Online services provide HTTP endpoints to query live data of the state of our system.
+These endpoints have been standardized to *zPages*.
+The prevalence of zPages and the low fidelity information of monitoring assists us to effectively monitor third party products within our systems.

 Our brand value decreases exponentially over the time our product is unresponsive.
 Crucial detriments to core systems require our immediate attention.
 When adverse metrics reach a pre-determined threshold our system sends out alerts to our staff.
 The on-call personnel prioritizes getting the production system back up-and-running.
 Fixing the error is less important than getting the production system back up-and-running.